HiMinds/himinds-iot-project-mobile-home-energy-monitor-app/README.md

 ## Overview

 The Single-Phase Voltage in Sweden is 230 V and the Three-Phase Voltage is 400 V. The Frequency is 50 Hz.
-Our React Native app works both in iOS and Android, it display the current power consumption on the three different phases i.e. L1, L2, L3.
+Our React Native app works both in iOS and Android, it display the current power consumption on the three different phases i.e. L1, L2 and L3.

 This app is a template app that we use in our [himinds-iot-project](https://github.com/HiMinds/himinds-iot-project-overview).